Tandy 3000: Description

 There are three drive bays available; two are accessible through the front panel, so two may be floppy drives or other replaceable media like a PCMCIA card reader.
 A single 1.2 MB 5.25 inch floppy disk drive was included in the base configuration.
 This drive was first introduced by IBM for the PC-AT, and was unique to it.
 Like IBM's later PS/2 series and other newer computers in the industry, Tandy's follow-on computers would discontinue using this drive and switch to the 3.5 inch format.

-From Tandy two sizes of hard drive were available: 20 MB and 35 MB.
+From Tandy two sizes of hard drives were available: 20 MB and 35 MB.
 Being a generic AT clone wearing the Tandy badge, any third-party drives compatible with the AT could be installed.
 In later years drives with capacities far greater than 35 MB became available for installation, though the MS-DOS 3.2 most often purchased with the computer could not manage so much storage without partitioning.
 Two hard drives could be installed in the cabinet, provided the controller card could handle two.
-There is a socket on the motherboard for the 287 math co-processor.
+There is an available socket on the motherboard for an 287 math co-processor.

-The Tandy 3000 has a smaller desk footprint than the AT; it occupies 342 square inches (19 by 18 inches) which is less than the AT's footprint of 367.2 square inches (21.25 by 17.28 inches).
+The Tandy 3000 has a smaller desk footprint than the AT; it occupies 342 square inches (19 x 18 inches or 48 x 46 cm) which is less than the AT's footprint of 367.2 square inches (21.25 x 17.28 inches or 54 x 43.9 cm).

 Two years after its introduction, the Tandy 3000 was improved with a 286 processor that ran at a clock rate of 12 MHz, which could be switched to 6 MHz.
-The motherboard was revised to permit up to 16 MB of RAM in the expansion slots, the most memory the 286 chip could address.
+The motherboard was revised to permit up to 16 MB of RAM in the expansion slots, the maximum mount of memory the 286 chip could address.
 Installed RAM increased to 640 KB.
 The AT's locking keyswitch was built in.

 Tandy 3000 HL

-In 1987 Tandy introduced the 3000 HL, which was aimed at the budget market.
-This computer is functionally similar with less expandability (only three 16-bit AT slots and four 8-bit XT slots, which limit maximum RAM to 4 megabytes).
+In 1987, Tandy introduced the 3000 HL, which was aimed at the budget market.
+This computer is functionally similar with less expandability (only three 16-bit AT slots and four 8-bit XT slots, which limit maximum RAM to 4 MB).
 It was limited to 8 MHz clock speed.
 It still has three drive bays and its new cabinet has a smaller desk footprint: 17 by 15.5 inches.